diogenesofweb/blog/articles/making_a_blog_website_with_sveltekit.md

 All pages will be [prerendered](https://kit.svelte.dev/docs#ssr-and-javascript-prerender).\
 Only the index page will load JS, make [hydration](https://kit.svelte.dev/docs#ssr-and-javascript-hydrate), turning the website into SPA.\
-Every blog page will go with 0 JS, so no hydration and traditional navigation.
+Every blog page will go with 0 JS, so traditional navigation and no hydration.

-This website is actually built this way.